mariogj/lanyon/getting.md

 ## How it works

 Do you have experience with OpenCV?
 Then, you will understand our application quickly.
 Let´s see an example.
 We are working on a people detection algorithm.

+## Schema

+MSS has a Client-Server architecture.
+All comunications between your application and the simulator are done via a TCP connection.
+Thanks to this desing, there are no requirements of platform or programming language.
+It also allows to run it in a distributed architecture, making possible to use it by several users at the same time.

+## What technology is used

+* MSS is an extension of Unity, a popular game engine with compatibility with modern API graphics (DirectX 121,Vulkan2) and support for Virtual Reality (VR) devices.
+* EmguCV, a .Net wrapper to the OpenCV library used for image processing.
+* The open source Libjpeg-turbo image codec for the best image encoding performance possible.
+* .Net framework